gabberstag/gabberstag/README.md

   </a>
 </p>

-<p align=center> hey there buck fucker, do u want to get ur fuck on?
+<p align=center> hey there buck fucker, do u want 2 get ur fuck on?

 <p align=center> this is stag party where we fuck from dusk 2 dawn